Publication Ethics and Malpractice Statement- Asia Pacific Journal of Health Management

 Copyright and access

 The Asia Pacific Journal of Health Management (APJHM) is the pure gold open access journal.
 All articles published in the journal provide worldwide, barrier-free access to the full-text of articles online, immediately on publication under a creative commons license.
-Authors are allowed use of published articles under the CC license of CC BY-NC 4.0.
+Authors are allowed to use published articles under the CC license of CC BY-NC 4.0.

 All articles are rigorously peer-reviewed retaining the quality hallmarks of the academic publishing process that authors would experience in publishing in any traditional journal.